LEMMA-TB/simulation/README.md

 - PZvdir: Z component of momentum of interaction vertex vector [normalised to P];
 - Iev: event id (in this way we also store the number of entries to the INTERACTIONS vector for each event);
 - Step: number of current step;
-- InextStep: is 1 if there will be another step, 0 if the particle is going to die
+- InextStep: is 1 if there will be another step, 0 if the particle is going to die.

+Please note that due to Geant4 issues regarding multi core root output, multi thread is currently disabled (can be enabled in mainMCMC.cc)

 ### CHANGE-LOG
 2017.09.11 Modified by collamaf
+- added Cerenkov absorber (with generic dimensions)
+- created README file
--
+- added MuonBeamFlag